maxencedraguet/Quark_Gluon_ML_Tagging/README.md

 <img src="Readme_Result/schedule_model2.png" width="600" />
 </p>

-* This has already been training for two days (expected to reach the end tomorrow).
+* This has already been training for two days (should reach the end this morning).
 Here are the learning curves for the gluon (left) and quark (right) models so far:

 <p float="center">
 <img src="Readme_Result/Temp_training/learning_curve_gluon.png" width="350" />